ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 ![](../assets/RawTx.png)

-Quickly close the tab, before it scares you away from the computer.
-QBit Ninja queries the API and parses the information for you so you don’t have to do it manually.
-Go ahaead and install **QBitNinja.Client** NuGet package.
+Quickly close the tab, before it scares you away, QBit Ninja queries the API and parses the information so go ahaead and install **QBitNinja.Client** NuGet package.

 ![](../assets/QBitNuGet.png)